Compound Interest

 Is Interest Compounded Daily Better than Monthly?

-The interest compounded daily has 365 compounding cycles a year.
+If the amount is compounded daily then it gets compounded 365 a year.
 It will generate more money compared to interest compounded monthly, which has only 12 compounding cycles per year.

 How Does Compound Interest Depend on Time Period?

-The compound interest depends on the time interval of calculation of interest.
-The time interval for the calculation of interest can be a day, a week, month, quarterly, half-yearly.
-For the shorter time period of calculation, the net accumulated compound interest is higher.
+The compound interest depends on the time period for which the amount is invested/borrowed.
+The time interval for the calculation of interest can be a day, a week, a month, quarterly, or half-yearly.
+The more the time interval is the less the compound interest.
+For example, we get more compound interest if the amount is compounded daily than it is compounded annually.

-How Much is Compound Interest Greater than Simple Interest?
+Which Interest is Greater?
+Compound Interest or Simple Interest?

 Can Compound Interest be Greater than Principal?